CDavidSV/Movie-List-App/README.md

 ## Run

 To run the app simply execute the following command on the console in the project directory: `docker-compose up --build`

-If you don't want to use docker first create a .env file and add it to the Backend directory with the same environment variables previously described.
-Make sure to install the corresponding dependencies for both the Backend and Frontend.
-Once this is done run the npm start command on the Backend directory.
-For the frontend, you must first build the project and then run it on a server.